Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Our approach: augmented block-CG

-We emphasize that after the block Lanczos algorithm has been run, the cost to compute the block-CG iterates for multiple values of $\mu$ is relatively small.
+We emphasize that, similar to unpreconditioned CG (see e.g., \cite{hanke_17,frommer_maass_99,calvetti_reichel_shuibi_04}), after the block-Lanczos algorithm has been run, the cost to compute the block-CG iterates for multiple values of $\mu$ is relatively small.
 This is in contrast to Nystr\"om PCG, which is is not particularly well suited for solving \cref{eqn:regularized_ls} for multiple values of $\mu$; while the Nystr\"om approximation can be reused, PCG must be re-run and new products with $\vec{A}$ computed.

 Notice that the costs (besides matrix-loads) scale with the block-size $m$.
-We again remind the reader that, while \cref{thm:main} guarantees augmented block-CG outperforms Nystr\"om preconditioning in terms of matrix-loads, but our theory provides no guarantees for other cost matrices like matrix-products or floating point operations.
+We again remind the reader that, while \cref{thm:main} guarantees augmented block-CG outperforms Nystr\"om preconditioning in terms of matrix-loads, our theory provides no guarantees for other cost matrices like matrix-products or floating point operations.
 Users should carefully consider the costs and benefits associated with the various algorithms in the context of their own computing environments.

 \begin{remark} By avoiding orthogonalizing and storing the whole Krylov basis, it is in fact possible to reduce the floating point cost to $O(dmtL + m^3t L)$ and the storage to $O(dm + d L)$, where $L$ is the number of values of $\mu$ at which one wishes to evaluate $\bcg{t}{1}(\mu)$ \cite{oleary_80}.
 However, there are several caveats to such an implementation.
 First, such methods require knowing the values of $\mu$ at which one wishes to evaluate $\bcg{t}{1}(\mu)$ ahead of time.
 Second, the finite-precision behavior of such methods can differ greatly from the exact arithmetic behavior.
 We explore the impacts of finite precision arithmetic \cref{sec:numerical_appendix}, where we perform some numerical experiments that indicate that full reorthogonalization may be unnecessary in some situations. \end{remark}